lkraav/trac-hacks/tracwikiprintplugin/trunk/README.md

 Usage
 -----

-After the olugin is enabled, a new administrative panel will be available under the `Wikiprint` section, and 4 new download formats will be available in the `Download in other formats` section at the end of each wiki page:
+After the plugin is enabled, a new administration panel will be available under the `Wikiprint` section, and 4 new download formats will be available in the `Download in other formats` section at the end of each wiki page:

 * Printable HTML
 * PDF Page